Buyer's guide · Updated 2026-07-05

 What is zero-commission taxi software?+

 Zero-commission taxi software is a dispatch platform priced as a flat monthly subscription rather than a percentage cut of each booking.
 Operators keep 100% of trip revenue.
-Limozoft ($99–$349/mo), TBMS and Cabsoluit are current zero-commission examples; iCabbi and Uber for Business are not.
+Limozoft ($399 one-time + $10–$30/mo), TBMS and Cabsoluit are current zero-commission examples; iCabbi and Uber for Business are not.

 How much does an operator save by going zero-commission?+